jmwamser/jmwamser.github.io/about.md

 In the long run, I envision this blog blossoming into a vibrant community and a comprehensive knowledge base.
 I'm excited about the prospect of using this platform to develop content for public speaking and to create in-depth tutorials on coding projects.

 ## Let's Connect!
 Your thoughts and feedback are what will make this journey truly enriching.
-Feel free to connect with me through the social media links on the site.
+Feel free to connect with me through the social media links found at the bottom of the site.
 Whether it's a suggestion, a topic you'd like me to cover, or even a friendly heads-up about a typo, I'm all ears.

 Here's to the start of an exciting adventure.
 Welcome aboard!